linux-nvme/nvme-cli/doc/rst/fabrics.rst

   Type of service

 ``keyring``
-  Serial number of the keyring to store and lookup keys
+  Keyring to store and lookup keys

 ``tls_key``
-  Serial number of the TLS PSK for the connection
+  TLS PSK for the connection

 ``duplicate_connect``
   Allow multiple connections to the same target